ethobob/task-manager/README.md

 5. Show Tasks
 6. Save and Exit

 You can also use the advanced command-based interface.
-You can see a list of all commands by typing "todo help"
+You can see a list of all commands by typing "todo help":

 "todo clear" - clears the screen
 "todo add (name)" - adds a task to the list